maxim-puchkov/SDN-Routing/README.md

 		(see network diagrams in the project definition) Input the index (1 to 4) of a network you want to test:

+1. Configuration command-line interface (CLI) will start.
+Here you can enter commands to monitor network traffic (`tcpdump`, `wireshark`, etc.) or view initial network configuration (`all`, `flows`).
+Type `exit` to exit the configuration phase and begin the tests.

-2. Next LSRouting algorithm will determine the shortest paths from hosts to hosts.
+1. Next **LSRouting** algorithm will determine the shortest paths from hosts to hosts.

-3. Upon selecting, the network will launch.
+1. Upon selecting, the network will launch.
 The following tests will be conducted:

 	1. **Initial Setup Test**: Check host reachability before adding flow tables.